Max-Makhrov/MmailApp_gs/README.md

 ## Try

-Please see how it works in visual way:
+Please see how it works in a visual way:

 1. Copy [⚡ Automation Samples](https://docs.google.com/spreadsheets/d/1HwUaZk86BtrPdQ1RYILwTcRwJUUClgqtAPEpMAsX0y8/edit#gid=1396833470) project file.
 Go to menu `File > Make a Copy`.
 2. Change settings on the sheet: `_sendmail_`.